 The OpenDrop device is ready out of the box for first experiments.
-After connecting the device via the USB-C cable and applying the hydrophobic coating, water droplets can be moved using the built in joystick.
+After connecting the device via the USB-C cable and inserting a cartridge, droplets can be moved using the built in joystick.
 No computer or programming is needed.
 The OLED display shows the position of the activated electrode as well as coordinates and voltage levels.
 Voltage levels can be adjusted in an onboard menu.

-For updating the embedded software see instructions (Uploading code to the OpenDrop V3) below.
+For updating the embedded software see instructions (Uploading code to the OpenDrop V4) below.

 The new control software “OpenDropCpntroller” allows to control the OpenDrop from a PC.
 On a simple graphical interface electrodes can be switched on and off through a simple mouse click.
 Sequences of patterns can be generated and played automatically.